SAFEGUARDING POLICY STATEMENT

-Policy statement on safeguarding children, young people and vulnerable adults in the Church
+Children, young people and adults at risk in the Church

-In fulfilling this aim, DBC has a programme of activities with children and young people and we welcome children and young people into the life of our fellowship.
+In fulfilling this aim, DBC has a programme of activities with children and young people and we welcome children and young people and adults at risk into the life of our fellowship.

 As members of DBC we commit ourselves to the nurturing, protection and safeguarding of all children and young people associated with DBC and will pray for them regularly.